 Other options for financial assistance can be found through various community-based employment and training programs as well as military spouse benefits.
 Please contact the respective agencies for details.

 Curriculum & Tuition

 The two-semester program is taught in five phases.
 Each phase consists of up to 175 hours of classroom instruction, lab and clinical practicum.
 The program runs from August to May.
-Tuition for each phase of the program is $2100.
-Additional expenses such as books, uniforms, clinic site parking and exam fees will be incurred.
-The tuition is paid phase by phase.
-Successful completion of each phase is required to progress to the next phase.
+Tuition cost is $2000 for the first phase and $2100 for each consecutive phase.
+Additional expenses include a $100 non-refundable deposit to guarantee your spot in the program if offered admission as well as additional costs for books, uniforms, clinic site parking and exam fees.
+The tuition is paid phase by phase, Successful completion of each phase is required to progress to the next phase.

-For more information, download the Student Handbook here.
+For more information, please see the Student Handbook: here.

 Student Health Checklist